dannyhogan/dannyhogan/README.md

 ### Hi there, my name is Danny Hogan. 👋

-## I'm a frontend developer who loves building real-time web applications.
+## I'm a frontend developer actively looking for my next role, lets get in touch!

 - 🔭 I’m currently working on a realtime [Valorant Strategy Tool][website] using SocketIO!
 - 🌱 I’m always trying to learn everything 🤣